Airline Frequent Flyer Programs & Tips

 As the name suggests, frequent flyer miles in distance-based programs depend on the actual flying distance between two points.
 This is an easy-to-understand program, although it has many other rules and underlying conditions, such as class of travel, type of fare purchased, etc.

 Revenue-based frequent flyer programs help earn rewards on the basis of the cost of the ticket.
+In recent times these programs have been put into use by most domestic US airlines.

 Benefits to Frequent Flyer Programs